microsoft/onnxruntime-inference-examples/c_cxx/QNN_EP/mobilenetv2_classification/README.md

     - a.
 Set qnn_context_cache_enable to 1 and run with QDQ model.
     - b.
 The first run will generate the context binary model (Default file name is model_file_name.onnx_qnn_ctx.onnx if qnn_context_cache_path is not set.).
     - c.
 Use the generated context binary model (mobilenetv2-12_quant_shape.onnx_qnn_ctx.onnx) for inference going forward.
 (No need the QDQ model, no need to set the qnn_context_cache_enable).
-    - Notes: The QNN context binary is embeded inside the Onnx model by default.
-You can also set QNN EP option qnn_context_embed_mode = 0, so that the it will generate the QNN context as a separate file and put the relative path in the Onnx model.
-It' useful if the QNN context binary size exceeds 2GB limit of protobuf.
+    - Notes: The QNN context binary is embedded within the ONNX model by default.
+Alternatively, set the QNN EP session option qnn_context_embed_mode to 0 in order to generate the QNN context binary as a separate file and embed the file's relative path in the ONNX model.
+This is necessary if the QNN context binary size exceeds protobuf's 2GB limit.
 	- Offline prepare is also supported.
 Generate the QNN context binary on x64 machine and run it on QC ARM64 device.
     ```
 	# Build the qnn_ep_sample with x64.